fireship-io/fireship.io/hugo/content/courses/angular/app-shell.md

 emoji: 🐚
 ---

-In this section, we add a basic navigation shell to the app and make it responsive on mobile.
+Add a basic navigation shell to the app and make it responsive on mobile.

 ## Steps